cristicmf/dao/docs/Permission_Analysis.md

 - A `unit of functionality` can be defined as any portion of code, but are usually a function/method.

-- An `accessible` unit of functionality has no permission checks that will automatically fail *regardless of the input*.
+- An `accessible` unit of functionality has **no** permission checks that fails *regardless of the input*.

 - A contract (or system of contracts) where all units of functionality is `accessible` (in its current state) is called an accessible contract/system.

-- A contract (or system of contracts) that is accessible with respect to one or more of it's functional units but not all, is called `partially accessible`.
+- A contract (or system of contracts) that is `accessible` with respect to one or more of it's functional units but not all, is called `partially accessible`.
 It would also be `inaccessible` with respect to those units.

 - A contract (or system of contracts) that is not accessible to any of its functional units is called `inaccessible`.